 \subsubsection{LFV leptonic decays of $K$, $D$ and $B$ mesons}

-In literature, EFT analysis of LFV Kaon decays is not plentiful and mainly found to be discussed in view of LFVBDs \cite{Crivellin:2016vjc, Hazard:2017udp,Fayyazuddin:2018zww}.
-The decay rate for the process $K_L\to\ell_i^+\ell_j^-$ usually takes the form of Eq.(\ref{eq:Generic LFV leptonic decays}).
-Discussion of leptonic LFVDDs in the EFT scenario can be found in \cite{Ryd:2009uf,Hazard:2017udp}.
+In literature, EFT analyses of LFV Kaon decays are not plentiful, and mainly they are discussed in relation to LFVBDs \cite{Crivellin:2016vjc, Hazard:2017udp,Fayyazuddin:2018zww}.
+The decay rate for the process $K_L\to\ell_i^+\ell_j^-$ is given by Eq.(\ref{eq:Generic LFV leptonic decays}).
+Analyses of leptonic LFVDDs in the EFT scenario can be found in \cite{Ryd:2009uf,Hazard:2017udp}.
 The branching fraction for such decays can also be translated to the above generic form.
 The most general form of branching fraction that can be found in literature for such LFV decays is usually given in terms of $C_{9,10}$ \etc~\cite{Becirevic:2016zri}.